MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/compare-pipeline-content.md

   - ignite-2023
 ms.date: 05/09/2023
 ms.search.form: Deployment pipelines operations
+#customer intent: As a developer, I want to learn how to compare the content of the source stage and target stage before deployment so that I can ensure that the content is correct.
 ---

 # Compare content in different deployment stages

 Before you deploy content to a different stage, it can be helpful to see the differences between the two stages.
 The deployment pipeline home page compares consecutive deployment stages and indicates if there are any differences between them.

 Deployment pipelines pairs items of two neighboring stages by combining item type and item name, to know which items to compare and to override.
 Items of the same name and type are paired.
 If there's more than one item with the same name and type in a workspace, then the items are paired if their paths are the same.
 If the path isn't the same, the items aren't paired.
 The pairing is created only once, during the first deployment of one stage to another, or during assignment of a workspace.
 On subsequent deployments, each deployed item overrides its paired item metadata, including its name, if it was changed.
+For more information on pairing, see [pairing items](./understand-the-deployment-process.md#autobinding).

 ## Compare stages